-Beginning with Site Kit v1.99.0, released on April 24, 2023, Site Kit will connect your Analytics property using a Google tag ID as part of the Analytics module setup.
+Site Kit will connect your Analytics property using a Google tag ID as part of the Analytics module setup.
 If a Google tag is already associated with the GA4 property that you select during Analytics setup, Site Kit will use that existing Google tag.
 If you don’t already have a Google tag, a new Google tag will automatically be created.
 You can find the Google tag ID for a property by going to your Google Tag Manager account and clicking on the Google tags tab.

 You can click on the tag name to see more information including the Google tag ID, which starts with “GT-,” as well as the destinations for the Google tag.
 For automatically created Google tags, there will also be a tag ID that matches the destination’s measurement ID, which starts with “G-.”

-You can verify that your Google tag has been placed by checking your website’s source code and searching for your Google tag ID, which has a “GT-” prefix.
+You can verify that your Google tag has been placed by checking your website’s source code and searching for your Google tag ID, which has a “GT-”prefix.

-As of version 1.99.0, when first visiting the Site Kit dashboard, users that have activated the Analytics module and do not have the Tag Manager module active will be prompted to grant a new scope.
+When first visiting the Site Kit dashboard, users that have activated the Analytics module and do not have the Tag Manager module active will be prompted to grant a new scope.
 This is needed to continue using Analytics with Site Kit to check for any changes in your Google tag’s target Analytics property.
 This is explained in more detail in the screenshot below.